codingMustache/codingMustache/README.md

 ## Joke of the Day

-This furniture store keeps emailing me, all I wanted was one night stand!
+I fear for the calendar, its days are numbered.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+.at is the top-level domain for what country?
- 1. Kibibyte
+ 1. Austria
- 2. Kylobyte
+ 2. Australia
- 3. Kilobyte
+ 3. Argentina
- 4. Kelobyte
+ 4. Angola

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  Austria
 </details>